Sign in

 End Function

-If AccessTheWebAsync doesn't have any work that it can do between calling GetStringAsync and awaiting its completion, you can simplify your code by calling and awaiting in the following single statement.
+If AccessTheWebAsync has no work to do during the call to GetStringAsync, you can simplify the code by calling and awaiting in a single statement:

 Dim urlContents As String = Await client.GetStringAsync()